 And see “Texas Woman’s College” on the Rogers map?
-A few weeks after the Turner’s ads ran, on June 1, Polytechnic College, founded in 1890, would confer its last degree under that name.
+A few weeks after Turner’s ads ran, on June 1, Polytechnic College, opened in 1891, would confer its last degree under that name.

 Later in June 1914 the school would become Texas Woman’s College.
 In 1934 Texas Woman’s College would become Texas Wesleyan College, which in 1989 would become Texas Wesleyan University.